stephenplusplus/google-auto-auth/readme.md

 - Type: `Object`

-See the above section on Authorization.
+See the above section on Authentica.
 This object is necessary if automatic authentication is not available in your environment.

-Everything from the [gcloud-node Authorization Guide](https://googlecloudplatform.github.io/gcloud-node/#/authorization) applies here.
+Everything from the [gcloud-node Authentication Guide](https://googlecloudplatform.github.io/gcloud-node/#/authentication) applies here.

 At a glance, the supported properties for this method are: